Corporate Rates: per hour: $250 • per day: $1500 • per week: $6000 • one hour consultation: FREE

 These days I take trash, cereal boxes, and I reconstruct them into Cereal Box Crucifixes; their message is to wake us up to how much consumerism has become our true god; they try to remind you to be mindful of your carbon footprint.
 And they try to remind us to beware of our own conspicuous consumption, lest we be led astray.

 Next I created a children's toy I named Swiggle, the 21st century tinkerthing.
 Swiggle is sort of like a plushie tinkertoy.
 The connectivity of the parts of the toy earned me a utility patent: #6491563.
 The toy was reviewed by the biggest players in the industry, a few on multiple occasions.
 A subsidiary of Hasbro had enough interest to request it back a second year, to determine if they should manufacture it.
 To this day, it is only a prototype, but it has seen the world and been to burning man several times.
 I have a lasso made of Swiggle with 30 LED rainbow lights, that becomes a rainbow lotus flower opening up, if you take the right drugs and have an open mind.
-I've performed in the streets of Guanajuato, Mexico, to an audience of 30 or 40 beautiful people. :)
+I've performed in the streets of Guanajuato, Mexico, to an audience of 30 or 40 beautiful people.
+That was an absolutely lovely experience.
+I am so blessed, it's hard to even imagine how much so.

 After that I created the art for several other games by my friends Nicholas and Rebecca Cravotta Bleau.
 One started as Crosswise and later became Quirkle.
 The other started as Tide Pool and later became something I can't even remember now.
 And though I have 50% ownership for both of these titles, I have not seen a penny for my work.
 Be careful who you trust and get EVERYTHING in writing.